Skip to main content

 Description

-An agent reading your page can infer a lot, but a declared SearchAction or ReserveAction removes the guesswork: it states the capability, the entry point, and often the parameters in a standard vocabulary the agent already understands.
-Schema.org actions are the bridge between "this site probably lets me book something" and "this site exposes a booking action at this URL with these inputs."
-The more capabilities you declare clearly, the more confidently an AI can drive a task to completion.
+An agent can infer plenty from a page on its own.
+But a declared SearchAction or ReserveAction takes the guesswork out: it names the capability, the entry point, and often the parameters too, using the standard Schema.org vocabulary the agent already speaks.
+That's the difference between "this site probably lets me book something" and "this site exposes a booking action at this URL with these inputs."
+Declare more capabilities clearly, and an agent can carry a task through to the end with more confidence.

 • Give each action a clear @type ending in Action, plus a name and a target urlTemplate so the entry point is explicit.